 A gives false evidence before a Court of Justice, intending thereby to cause Z to be convicted of gang-robbery.
-The punishment of gang-robbery is rigorous imprisonment for a term which may extend to 15 years, with or without fine.
+The punishment of gang-robbery is imprisonment for a term not exceeding 15 years, with or without fine.
 A, therefore, is liable to such imprisonment, with or without fine.